Charu Rajput, PhD

 - About Me

 The focus of my research is on airway epithelial host defense mechanisms, immune cell activation and inflammation in response to respiratory virus and bacterial infections in COPD.
 Most exacerbations of COPD are caused by respiratory tract infections, with high mortality rates, hence there is a need for better therapeutic strategies.
 My work combines airway epithelial cell culture from normal and diseased donor lungs, mouse models and human subjects to study the underlying mechanisms.
-Our current research aims to understand the contribution of dipeptidyl peptidase 4 (DPP4), a serine peptidase, in inducing inflammation and exacerbations in COPD, as well as understanding the role of innate immune cells such as innate lymphoid cells and macrophages subsets in COPD pathogenesis.
+Our current research aims to understand the contribution of dipeptidyl peptidase 4 (DPP4), a serine peptidase, in inducing inflammation and exacerbations in COPD, as well as understanding the role of innate immune cells such as innate lymphoid cells and macrophage subsets in COPD pathogenesis.

 - Education, Training & Credentials